apple/swift-metrics/README.md

 - [OpenTelemetry Swift](https://github.com/open-telemetry/opentelemetry-swift), support for [OpenTelemetry](https://opentelemetry.io/) which also implements other metrics and tracing backends
 - Your library?
 [Get in touch!](https://forums.swift.org/c/server)

-### Swift Metrics Extras

-You may also be interested in some "extra" modules which are collected in the [Swift Metrics Extras](https://github.com/apple/swift-metrics-extras) repository.

 ## Detailed design

 ### Architecture